Gregory Peck: 1950–1953: Worldwide recognition

 Peck's second 1951 release was the book-to-film adaptation Captain Horatio Hornblower, featuring Peck as the commander of a warship in the British fleet during the Napoleonic Wars who finds romance with Virginia Mayo's character.
 Peck was attracted to the character, saying, "I thought Hornblower was an interesting character.
 I never believe in heroes who are unmitigated and unadulterated heroes, who never know the meaning of fear."
 The role had been originally intended for Errol Flynn, but he was felt to be too old by the time the project came to fruition.
-Captain Horatio Hornblower was a box office success, finishing ninth for the year in the UK and seventh in the North America.
+Directed by Raoul Walsh,Captain Horatio Hornblower was a box office success, finishing ninth for the year in the UK and seventh in the North America.
 Peck's role in the film was largely praised by reviewers.
 The Associated Press stated that Peck provided "the proper dash and authenticity as the remarkable nineteenth-century skipper" and Variety later wrote "Peck stands out as a skilled artist, capturing the spirit of the character and atmosphere of the period."
-Modern reviews have given mixed reactions of Peck's performance.
+Modern reviews have given mixed reactions to Peck's performance.
 (Note: Mark Bourne of the DVD Journal asserts "Gregory Peck would be nobody's first choice for the role...but he looks so comfortable barking orders...providing leadership...or lovingly ministering Virginia Mayo back to health...that we ease into the characterization with him."
 TV Guide says "Peck's a touch sober for a credible swashbuckler...[but is] full of valiant guff" in the role.)
 Richard Gilliam of AllMovie argues that it is "an excellent performance from Gregory Peck" stating that "Peck brings his customary aura of intelligence and moral authority to the role," while the Radio Times asserts "Gregory Peck plays Hornblower as a high-principle stuff shirt and thus confounds director Raoul Walsh's efforts to inject some pace."
 (Note: Mark Bourne of DVD Journal says the film has "excellent cinematography and ship-battles effects....
 The film looks terrific and moves with strong winds in the sails.
 Peck gets the necessary support from a fine ensemble crew of character actors...that the script kindly remembers to need entertaining things to do and say.
 The often lush cinematography...includes striking work [that] captures Peck and Mayo in golden-toned shots that are warm and romantic without being 'romancy' or trite."
 Leonard Maltin assesses it as an "Exciting, well-produced sea epic."
 Richard Gilliam of AllMovie argues it "features several nicely staged battle sequences....
 If the film has a flaw. it's that it spends too much time on Hornblower's uninteresting relationship with Barbara Wellesley (Virginia Mayo); the scenes seem tacked-on, detracting from the naval drama."
 Time Out says it "is as much a study of the heroic spirit as an action romp.
 Director Raoul Walsh seems more interested in their inner life and emotional vulnerability, which makes for an oddly limpid (but often quite beautiful) and non-dynamic work."
 David Parkinson of the Radio Times observes "this sprawling, handsome but flat feature suffers from too many shifts in emphasis between action-adventure and psychological study.
 What should have been stirring spends too much time becalmed.")